 Northwest Passage website and social media

 Northwest Passage is a website and social media project dedicated to chronicling the 1990s Seattle-”grunge” phenomenon.
-This topic has had ample coverage in books and films, but its online coverage has been severely lacking.
+While there are many books and films on the subject, online coverage has been severely lacking.
 This subject has always been a huge personal interest to me so I took it upon myself to build the site that I thought should have already existed in the first place.

 As the creator of this website, I am ultimately responsible for everything on this project: design, development, content strategy and development and social media.
 I utilized my entire skill set and experience to create this project, using my journalism background to conduct interviews and create content, my web design and content strategy background to build and maintain the site, and my background in social media to promote the site.

-- The emphasis of this website/social media project is quality content over click-bait.
-One benefit of not having a monetary goal for this website is that I can focus entirely on quality content and a good user experience.
-I did not have to resort to spammy articles and cheap SEO tricks to earn clicks and pageviews.
+- This website/social media project would focus on quality content over click-bait.
+One benefit of not having a monetary goal for this website is that I did not have to resort to spammy articles, misleading headlines or cheap SEO tricks to earn clicks and pageviews.
 Content such as lists are displayed on user-friendly, single-page layouts instead of SEO-friendly slideshows.
 No ads mean quicker load times and cleaner layouts and better experiences for the reader.
-From a social media standpoint, quality content means I do not have to rely on click-bait headlines to generate traffic and likes.
+From a social media standpoint, quality content means I do not have to rely on click-bait headlines to generate traffic and interaction.

-- Mobile traffic continues to increase (62% of site visits in 2018 have been from a mobile or tablet device, per Google Analytics), so the site employs mobile-first strategy; each page layout is conceptualized on a small screen first before larger screen sizes are considered.
+- Mobile traffic continues to increase (58% of all traffic, as of May 2022), so the site employs mobile-first strategy; each page layout is conceptualized on a small screen first before larger screen sizes are considered.
 This means a simplified layout that looks just as nice (and more importantly, just as legible) on an iPhone as it would on a desktop computer.
 This concept applies not just to design but to content as well.

 I compiled this spreadsheet of pivotal events of the northwest rock music scene from the 1980s to present day.
 This material is used for regular social media content.

 Above: List content page.
-Who likes 15-page slideshows?
+Who likes scrolling through 15-page slideshows?
 No one!
-With no need to rely on page views, this site can feature list-style content in a single page.
+With no need to rely on page views, this site can display list-style content in a reader-friendly, single-page view.
 This site focuses on user experience, not ad revenue tricks.